-As the author of 18 books and many articles, I am a science writer and Honorary Research Associate at LaTrobe University, Australia.
+I have written 19 books and many articles and am an Honorary Research Associate at LaTrobe University, Australia.
 My field of research is the memory methods used by those who depended on their memories for everything they knew: oral cultures including Australian Aboriginal, Native American, Pacific and African societies.
 I explore the memory techniques used as literacy slowly spread, especially in Classical, Medieval and Renaissance Europe as well as glorious mnemonic art forms used across Asia.

 In The Memory Code, I explored the necessity of memory methods to prehistoric cultures.
 This offers radical new interpretations for their ancient monuments such as Stonehenge, the Nasca Lines and the moai of Easter Island.
 It is published in Australia by Allen & Unwin, Atlantic Books in the UK , Pegasus Books in the US and as an audio book by Audible.
 It is now available in traditional Chinese and Czech.

 In Memory Craft I look at how all these techniques can be applied in every day life in contemporary society, including the implications for education and ageing.
 These are memory methods everyone can use – and there are lots of them!
 It is published in Australia by Allen & Unwin, the US by Pegasus Books and in audio by Wavesound.
 It is currently being translated into Russian.